imanghafoori1/laravel-microscope/README.md

 <a name="search_replace"></a>
 ### `php artisan search_replace {--name=pattern_name} {--tag=some_tag}`

-This is a smart and very powerful search/replace functionality which can be a real "time saver" for you.
+This is a smart and very powerful search/replace functionality that can be a real "time saver" for you.

 <a name="defining-patterns" ></a>
 #### :one:		Defining patterns: